Notes to newcomers to fermentation:

 One percent means, in four cups of water (946g), less than 10 grams of salt could be added.
 I sampled and reasonably enjoyed the pickles after three days but by the 4th day they had softened up too much.
 (Simultaneously, the summer heat was starting to really turn up.)
 I also really wanted a stronger salt flavor.
 As a salt lover, that part was disappointing.

 I needed more salt, but couldn’t add more salt.
-So I looked into healthy salt substitutes which led me to trying potassium chloride, which also happens to help reduce blood pressure.
+So I looked into healthy salt substitutes which led me to trying potassium chloride, which also happens to help reduce blood pressure in some.
 (Calcium Chloride, which is commonly sold as “Pickle Crisp,” by the way, is another viable option instead of or in addition to potassium chloride, and will further help inhibit mushiness.)
+If you’re unsure whether your specific diet allows for potassium chloride and how much, speak with your doctor!
+However, I can say my recipe uses an extremely small amount.

 Given the good flavors associated with pickling spices, I decided an increase in spice volume from my regular mix should be tried.
 I also decided to boil the spices in the brine (which I do anyway if I have the time) to impart more flavor.